pcanterini/unfancy-starter/README.md

 # unfancy-starter (WIP)
-Simple and unfancy front end starter kit for when you don't want to drive the Batmobile just to get to the grocery store.
+Simple and unfancy front-end starter kit for when you don't want to drive the Batmobile just to get to the grocery store.
 Based on [How to Write Unfancy Web Apps](https://thedubiousdisc.wordpress.com/2015/12/19/how-to-write-unfancy-web-apps/) blog post.

 ### Stack